-5 St. Patrick’s Day ESL Activities Delivered Straight from the End of the Rainbow
+5 Fun St. Patrick’s Day ESL Activities

-For starters, of course, there’s Ireland!
+St. Patrick’s Day is a fantastic opportunity to explore vocabulary and culture with your ESL students.
 St. Patrick is the patron saint of Ireland and this holiday is perfect to introduce students to Irish expressions and culture.

 For your youngest students or beginner students, coloring is a fun way to apply new vocabulary.
 Give each student an outline of St. Patrick, a leprechaun or some collage of St. Patrick’s Day (Crayola has a nice set of coloring pages for the holiday).